DevMountain/framework-shop/README.md

 Several of these have child components that are used to display products in different ways.

 This project uses Redux, which is a different way of managing data in things like React.
 We'll be teaching how to use Redux later in the course.
 For the time being, we've provided all the necessary Redux code.
-At a basic level, Redux is getting pieces of data from a larger pool of data, and assigning it to the this.props of a given component.
+In this project, Redux is getting pieces of data from a larger pool of data, and assigning it to the this.props of a given component.

 ## Setup